ADHD

 Seeking Support from Therapy and Coaching

-Seeking therapy for ADHD hyperfocus offers education on its impact nd coping strategies therapists teach time management task breakdown and self-awareness mpowering individuals to redirect attention.
+Seeking therapy for ADHD hyperfocus offers education on its impact and coping strategies.
+Therapists teach time management, task breakdown and self-awareness, empowering individuals to redirect attention.
 Stress management skills reduce hyperfocus triggers with therapists providing support and accountability.
 Support groups and resources enhance community connection and offer additional management tips.
 With therapy, individuals can identify, create achievable task plans, and cultivate mindfulness, ultimately gaining the necessary tools to manage hyperfocus successfully.

 Supporting Children with ADHD Hyperfocus